 Yoga teachers have little control over who walks into their classes.

 Injuries such as strains and falls happen to yogis of all levels.
-You could be held liable if someone blames your instructions or an incident occurs during your class.
+You could be liable if someone blames your instructions or an incident occurs during class.
 Then, your reputation and future partnerships with studios are at stake.

 Yoga insurance policies cover you for basic injuries and even minor thefts your students could pull off in studios where you teach.
 Sophisticated coverage runs into the millions for veteran teachers who own studios plus contract others to work for them.